-In our burns and trauma centres in the Gaza Strip, we treat patients, most of them children.
-The majority of patients had burns, usually the result of domestic accidents in conflict-damaged homes.
-There are three centres, in Gaza City, Khan Younis and Bet Lahyia.
+In our burns and trauma centres in the Gaza Strip, we treat patients, most of them children, the majority of them having burns from domestic accidents.

 What future for the thousands shot in March of Return protests?